MicrosoftDocs/mesh-docs/mesh/Create/script-your-scene-logic/mesh-scripting-overview.md

 ... and much more!

 For an introduction to how Visual Scripting works with Mesh, we recommend our [Mesh 101 tutorial](../getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md).
 The tutorial takes you step-by-step through the process of building several interactive Mesh features using script graphs.
 The tutorial project also contains a completed tutorial scene that you can use as a starting point for your own custom Mesh experience.
-You can find the Mesh 101 tutorial in the Samples folder of the [Mesh Toolkit](../../Create/mesh-toolkit-overview.md).

 [Learn more about Mesh Visual Scripting](visual-scripting/visual-scripting-overview.md)